fuiwanted

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when the tool is useful (AI-marketing audits, pre-launch brand checks, competitive monitoring) and explains default vs. BYO key models.
-However, it does not contrast with or exclude sibling tools.
+The description explicitly states when to use the tool (for AI-marketing audits, pre-launch brand checks, competitive monitoring) and provides context on default vs paid models.
+However, it does not compare to sibling tools like scan_competitor_ai_presence or mention when not to use it.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.